-Engagement Team means all Partners and Staff performing the Engagement, and any other individuals who perform procedures on the Engagement, excluding an External Expert.
+Engagement Team means all Partners and Staff performing the Engagement, and any individuals engaged by the Firm or a Network Firm who perform procedures on the Engagement.
+This excludes external experts engaged by the Firm or by a Network Firm.